 Think portable, easy-to-eat options like sandwiches, fruit, trail mix, or granola bars.
 Don’t forget plenty of water and refreshing drinks to stay hydrated under the sun.
 Especially if you’re bringing alcohol.

-8. Share Costs with Friends
+8. A Note About Sharing Costs with Friends

 Learn how to share your plans with friends and family.